scala-js/scala-js-website/doc/project/webassembly.md

 For applications whose performance is dominated by computions inside Scala code, the Wasm output should be significantly faster than the JS output (geomean 30% lower run time across our benchmarks).

 Further work on improving performance is ongoing.
-Keep in mind that performance work on the Wasm backend is a few months old, compared to a decade of optimizations in the JS backend.
+Keep in mind that performance work on the Wasm backend is still young, compared to a decade of optimizations in the JS backend.

 ## Code size